Robert-van-Engelen/ForthMSX/doc/words.md

 A single-cell integer literal is a number _n_ between -32768 and 32767 or unsigned _u_ between 0 and 65535.

-A double-cell integer literal _d_ is a number between -2147483648. and 2147483647.  or unsigned _ud_ between 0 and 4294967295., where the literal must include the point `.` character somewhere in the string of digits, which is classic Forth
+A double-cell integer literal _d_ takes two cells on the stack where the upper half is the TOS and lower half is the 2OS.
+It is a number between -2147483648. and 2147483647. or unsigned _ud_ between 0 and 4294967295..
+The syntax of a literal double constant must include the point `.` character somewhere in the string of digits (a legacy Forth decision).

-The base of a literal number can be specific with a leading `#` for decimal or leading `$` for hexadecimal or a `%` for binary.
+The base of a literal number parsed or output can be specific with a leading `#` for decimal or leading `$` for hexadecimal or a `%` for binary.
 For example, `%1010` is 10 in decimal.
 Otherwise, the default base is `BASE` which is changed to decimal with `DECIMAL` and to hex with `HEX`.

-a floating-point literal _r_ is specified in scientific notation with an exponent, even when the exponent is zero.
+A floating-point literal constant _r_ is specified in scientific notation with an exponent, even when the exponent is zero.
 For example, `1E0` is floating-point 1, but also `1e` without exponent digits following the lower-case `e`.
 Because MSX BASIC floating-point values may be specified with a trailing `!` or `#`, ForthMSX supports this notation also, e.g. `1#` is floating-point 1.
 Likewise, `1d` is floating-point 1, and perhaps strangely, `&h1` also.

 A string in Forth consists of a _c-addr u_ pair on the paramater stack with character string address _c-addr_ and length _u_.
-A literal string is specified with `S" ...text."` with a space after `S"` because `S"` is a word to execute.
+A literal string constant is specified with `S" ...text."` with a space after `S"` because `S"` is a word to execute.
+To include `\`-escape character conventions in the literal string constant, use `S" ...text."`.

 Parsed input is represented as _"parsed-input"_ on the left side of `--` with the following abbreviations: